veniamin-ilmer/math/power_operations.md

 ### Exponentation

-Although having a single operation for the reverse of exponentation, is an excellent step towards consistency, there is one more important step we should do.
+Although having a single operation for the reverse of exponentiation, is an excellent step towards consistency, there is one more important step we should do.

-Exponentation is unusual because the order of operations matter.
+Exponentiation is unusual because the order matters.

 a<sup>b</sup> does not equal b<sup>a</sup>